Staying On

-Staying On is a novel by Paul Scott which was published by University of Chicago Press in 1977.
+Staying On is a novel by English writer Paul Scott which was published by University of Chicago Press in 1977.
 It was the recipient of the 1977 Booker Prize.

 Background

-Paul Scott started writing his novel which was concluded and published in 1977.
-The book was the winner of the 1977 Booker Prize, although the writer was suffering from cancer; and may be limited to six months living.
-Paul was unable to attend the prize ceremony.
+Paul Scott concluded and published the novel in 1977, and it won the 1977 Booker Prize.
+By then he was suffering from cancer, was unable to attend the prize ceremony, and died in 1978.

 According to the British Newspaper The Guardian, "Scott probably didn't know he was dying when he wrote "Staying On", and it does little good to speculate on whether intimations of mortality influenced him."